Open-Nyzo/Nyzo-Q/README.md

 > Note: sim.csv line content: index, Consensus(True|False), C-Class Winner, Number of IPs in that class

+Bias: See partial data in simulations/current_lottery/mass/temp.count.sorted.csv
+> The simulation show a ratio of 1 to 15 between verifiers.
+Some public identifiers are more likely to get elected than others, in a significant way.
+> This may be caused by the fuzzing step, where public id is - byte to byte - added to the cycle hash: MSB is likely lost.
+> Deeper analysis should be run to dig that, but the baseline shows a bias.

 Current lottery scoring is ported from official nyzo code

 ```